b72u68/fileeter/README.md

 ## Overview

-Fileeter provides filter problems by different difficulty levels on some Leetcode problem pages that do not have filter.
+Fileeter provides filter problems by different difficulty levels and tag on some Leetcode problem pages that do not have filter.

 ## Installation